dhruvdcoder/dhruvdcoder.github.io/_posts/2021-08-24-signal-propagation-on-slurm.md

 ---
 layout: post
 title:
 description: the right way to send signals to a slurm job
 categories:
-- Machinelearning
-- mathematics
+- tools
-keywords: Machine Learning, mathematics
+keywords: slurm, computing
 tags:
-- Machine Learning
+- hacks
-- mathematics
+- tools
 img:
 date: 2021-08-24 22:13 -0400
 ---
 ## Issue with signal propagation to inner script on slurm.